Letterbook/FEP/feps/fep-a4ed.md

 Every Fediverse Enhancement Proposals must have a descriptive title.

-An identifier is computed from the proposal title as the first 7 digits of the sha256 hash (in hex).
+An identifier is computed from the proposal title as the first 4 digits of the sha256 hash (in hex).
 The identifier can be computed from the title with standard Unix tools:

 ```
 $ echo -n "The Fediverse Enhancement Proposal Process" | sha256sum | cut -c-4
 a4ed
 ```

 By using the hash of the title as identifier we reduce the burden on editors to assign unique ids.
-This require proposal titles to be unique.
+This requires proposal titles to be unique.

 ### Metadata